RainbowMiner/RainbowMiner/README.md

 <details><summary>WoolyPooly</summary> https://www.woolypooly.com/ no auto-exchange, a separate wallet address is needed for each coin (ETHW, ETC, RVN, ERG, CFX, VEIL and more) you want to mine.
 Set in pools configuration or edit pools.config.txt</details>
 <details><summary>WoolyPoolySolo</summary> https://www.woolypooly.com/ no auto-exchange, a separate wallet address is needed for each coin (ETHW, ETC, RVN, ERG, CFX, VEIL and more) you want to mine solo.
 Set in pools configuration or edit pools.config.txt</details>
 <details><summary>YadaMiners</summary> http://yadaminers.pl/ YDA/RandomYada-pool, pays in YDA, enter your Yada wallet address in pools configuration or edit pools.config.txt</details>
-<details><summary>Zpool</summary> https://www.zpool.ca/ auto-exchange and payout in BTC, DASH, XVG, DGB and KMD or any other cointhat is listed at the pool.
+<details><summary>Zpool</summary> https://www.zpool.ca/ auto-exchange and payout in BTC, DASH, XVG, DGB and KMD or any other coin that is listed at the pool.
 Pool will automatically select the most profitable coin.
 Switching will be by algorithm.</details>
-<details><summary>ZpoolCoins</summary> https://www.zpool.ca/ auto-exchange and payout in BTC, DASH, XVG, DGB and KMD or any other cointhat is listed at the pool.
+<details><summary>ZpoolCoins</summary> https://www.zpool.ca/ auto-exchange and payout in BTC, DASH, XVG, DGB and KMD or any other coin that is listed at the pool.
 Mine most profitable coin, either with auto-exchange to a currency of wish, or mine directly to individual coin wallets.
-If you setup RainbowMiner with many algorithm, expect a lot of switching.
+If you setup RainbowMiner with many algorithms, expect a lot of switching.
 Switching will be by coin.</details>
 <br />

 <details><summary>Notes for [NiceHash](https://www.nicehash.com/?refby=c402ea4d-9203-414c-b96e-526e34ad20e1)</summary>